 On March 23, 2020, the Centers for Medicare and Medicaid Services (CMS) issued QSO-20-20-All (PDF) to announce the prioritization and suspension of certain surveys in response to the COVID-19 pandemic.
 On June 1, 2020, CMS issued QSO-20-31-All (PDF), authorizing additional survey activities for all provider types if States have entered CMS Phase 3 of the Nursing Homes Reopening Recommendations (PDF), or earlier at the State's discretion.
 CMS then issued QSO-20-35-All (PDF), which revises guidance on the expansion of survey activities to authorize onsite revisits and other survey types.
 CDPH is committed to maintaining its presence in health facilities to protect patient safety.
-CDPH is implementing an alternative approach to monitoring facilities during the pandemic using predictive analytics and conducting surveys in locations identified as being high risk.
+CDPH implemented an alternative approach to monitoring facilities during the pandemic using predictive analytics and conducting surveys in locations identified as being high risk.
+Effective April 1, 2021 CDPH will initiate resumption of recertification surveys integrating the strategy of risk assessment in prioritizing surveys.

 CDPH Survey Priorities

 California is currently in CMS Phase 2 of the Nursing Home Reopening Recommendations (PDF).
-Until further notice, CDPH will prioritize the following survey activities:
+Until April 1, 2021, CDPH will prioritize the following survey activities:

 - Focused infection control surveys